Many company’s have an e-newsletter and I believe the majority of those company’s should not or need to take a lesson from the masters. Here’s why.

 The best example of how to do an e-mail newsletter is from Chip and Dan Heath.
 They do not have a schedule they publish on, they only send it when they have enough content that they are satisfied that the newsletter provides exceptional value to the reader.
 It delivers value.

 Granted, they are authors of two best selling books, and write a column in Fast Company magazine but they offer a lot of free content on their site and the newsletter is no different.
-The best part about it is that you don’t feel like they are bragging about their work in the newsletter, nor are they trying to sell you something, they Continue Reading
+The best part about it is that you don’t feel like they are bragging about their work in the newsletter, nor are they trying to sell you something, they genuinely want to fill your appetite of useful knowledge.
+Continue Reading